Supernova Shocks Cannot Explain the Inflated State of Hypervelocity Runaways from White Dwarf Binaries: Simulations and Relaxation

 and using the heating term defined in equation~\eqref{eq:heat3} in equation~\eqref{eq:heat1} then verifies that the total entropy change will be $\Delta s = \Delta s_{\rm Arepo}$, as desired.
 We verify that this heating approach produces the desired final entropy profile in our MESA models in the next section.

 The heating method is similar to one applied in \citet{2019ApJ...887...68B} for subdwarfs, where an entropy profile is reached by heating up the MESA model.
 Unlike the Athena++ simulations used in \citet{2019ApJ...887...68B}, the \textsc{Arepo} simulations of \cite{2022MNRAS.517.5260P} track the composition evolution of the donor and include some amount of accreted supernova ejecta as part of the final bound remnant runaway.
 Therefore, we use the MESA composition relaxation to relax our models to the \textsc{Arepo} composition profiles first, and then heat them up using the {\tt other\_energy} hook in MESA.
-For all evolution and relaxation scenarios, we use the {\tt approx21\_plus\_co56} nuclear network which includes $^{4}$He, $^{12}$C, $^{16}$O, $^{56}$Fe, $^{56}$Co, and $^{56}$Ni.
-This network therefore includes the most important reactions of nickel decay and $\alpha$ capture on carbon.
+For all evolution and relaxation scenarios, we use the {\tt approx21\_plus\_co56} nuclear network.
+This includes the isotopes $^{1}$H, $^{3,4}$He, $^{12}$C, $^{14}$N, $^{16}$O, $^{20}$Ne, $^{24}$Mg, $^{28}$Si, $^{32}$S, $^{36}$Ar, $^{40}$Ca, $^{44}$Ti, $^{48,56}$Cr, $^{52,54,56}$Fe, $^{56}$Co, and $^{56}$Ni.
+For our purpose the network therefore includes the most important reactions of nickel decay and $\alpha$ capture on carbon.